CarlVinggaard/News-Aggregator/README.md

 When searching by keyword, the results are presented in a more ordered manner, as is common with search results.

-### Clickable Prototype
+### UX Prototype

-A clickable prototype was created to display the structure and style of the site.
-The prototype is made in Figma, a powerful interface design tool.
-The prototype can be accessed in Figma in the browser with the link: https://www.figma.com/file/oTn9ynIBqNCIqKqOQyhnp2/Global-News?node-id=0%3A1
+A wireframe prototype was created to display the structure and style of the site.
+The prototype is made in Figma.
+The prototype can be accessed with the link: https://www.figma.com/file/oTn9ynIBqNCIqKqOQyhnp2/NewsWorld?node-id=0%3A1

 ## Features